-For the kind called donation cycles, hormone treatment stimulates the egg donors during the preparation for an egg collection.
-First our expert team collects the eggs from a donor, and the eggs are injected with sperm from the couple.
-The fertilised embryos are then transferred to the recipient after she has been prepared in synchronisation with the donor.
-This method of IVF has been used widely for nearly 30 years.
+For donation cycles, hormone treatment stimulates the egg donors during the preparation for an egg collection.
+First our expert team collects the eggs from a donor, and the eggs are injected with sperm from the father.
+The fertilized embryos are then transferred to the recipient mother after they have been prepared in synchronization with the donor.
+This method of IVF has been used widely for 30 years.

 History of Egg Donation

 Dr. Jon Buste carried out the first egg donation transfer in America during the 1980’s.
 It resulted in a successful pregnancy and a live birth on the 3rd of February, 1984 in California.